National Biodiversity Platforms

 The eight countries will be supported through training, financial resources, as well as mentoring and knowledge sharing opportunities with other national platforms in Central, East and West Africa.
 Sustainability plans will be developed once the national platforms are established to ensure that the platforms continue to perform their role in perpetuity.
 This will include the identification of additional funding sources, in particular, from cross-sectoral stakeholders participating and benefiting from the platforms.

-The UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) has extensive expertise and experience in building capacity to establish national multi-stakeholder science-policy platforms and undertake national ecosystem assessments, and leads the delivery of this work package.
+The UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) leads the delivery of this work package, and has extensive expertise and experience in building capacity to establish national multi-stakeholder science-policy-practitioner platforms and undertake national ecosystem assessments (notably through its national Ecosystem assessment (NEA) initiative).